Budva Gay Travel

 Gay Life in the Balkans: A Story

-I stayed in a lovely Airbnb while visiting Budva.
-It was a renovated studio with a balcony and cost $80 per night.
-Budva is not the cheapest city given it is a vacation destination, but it isn’t prohibitively expensive either.
+I stayed in a lovely renovated studio with a balcony and cost $80 per night.
+The location truly couldn’t be beat.
+Additionally, Budva is not the cheapest city given it is a vacation destination, but it isn’t prohibitively expensive either.

 Most travelers head to Montenegro seeking the clear, blue adriatic waters, you will surely find them in Budva! however don’t surprised that they are bit cooler than the Mediterrranian.